tarunmanoharann/LearnHorizon/README.md

 ## License
 This project is licensed under the MIT License.

-This README includes information about the React + TypeScript + Vite setup for Springdale School Website project.
+This README includes information about the React + TypeScript + Vite setup for LearnHorizon School Website project.